 Bitcoin was established in 2009 and has quickly become known universally as one of the leading cryptocurrencies on the market today.
-Bitcoin has quickly become a success from the starting price of $0.0008 to its current trading value of $10730.50 and has an astounding market cap of $198.93 billion at the time of writing.
+Bitcoin has quickly become a success from the starting price of $0.0008 to hit a high above $67,000 in 2021 when its market cap surpassed an astounding $1 trillion.

 Key Bitcoin Price Metrics

 Bitcoin (BTC) Price History

 Investors who bought into Bitcoin when it was $0.008 per coin could have made astronomical profits.
 In 2010 someone who had invested $1,000 in Bitcoin would have made by 2017 an estimated $2.5 billion dollars.

 Bitcoins' success is partly due to political tension over the years, which has led investors to seek alternative financial avenues.
 Crypto trading trends are causing many to invest in Bitcoin in the hope of achieving financial success.